 Since I started writing about staying healthy as you get older, I have had many people ask me how to keep their energy levels high as they get older.
 Well, that’s simple, you can go keto.

 Well, that’s a good question.
-Keto, is short for ketogenic diet.
+Keto is short for the ketogenic diet.

 It changes how your body uses energy from blood sugar (glucose) to blood ketones (fat).

 It eliminates the energy spikes and crashes that come with eating carbohydrates as your main energy source and gives you an even energy flow all day long.

 Now that may sound simple, and it is, but it may not be so easy, and that’s because it can be quite difficult to give up carbs.

 So let’s cover the part that may not be so easy for you in a little more detail.

 Put, what your diet will look like, is a minimal amount of carbs, a moderate amount of protein, and most of your calories come from good, natural fats.

 Here are some examples of carbs to avoid.